bleichenbacher-daniel/Rooterberg/doc/libraries/rs-aes_gcm.md

 [https://docs.rs/aes_gcm/latest/aes_gcm/](https://docs.rs/aes_gcm/latest/aes_gcm/)

 Contrary to the name, this crate contains a generic GCM implementation.
-It is possible to use this crate with other 128-bit block ciphers.
+It is possible to use this crate with 128-bit block ciphers other than AES.

 ## Performed tests